Health-Education-England/tis-trainee-forms/README.md

 ## About

 This service is used to retrieve and parse forms from an S3 Bucket, and to attach to saved forms the 'submissionDate' and 'lastModified' values before saving to the bucket.
-Forms that are submitted are saved into the S3 bucket while those that are saved as draft are stored within a Mongo database
+Forms that are not in a Draft state are saved into the S3 bucket; all forms are saved in the Mongo database

 This is a service to manage trainee forms with the following technology: